yoctobyte/myupyide/README.md

 I'm using it intensively for some months now, figured i might as well share the code.
 If it's useful to me, maybe it is for someone else.

+2025 - In need of the project again, working on it.

 ## Disclaimer
 This project was crafted with the aid of AI to hasten development.